 The aim is to promote safe behaviour in EO -affected environments, and to find practical, non-technical solutions to the threat.
 Examples of participatory approaches are mapping, child-to-child techniques, group and community discussions, and focus groups.
-Participatory approaches are especially important for settled communities facing a long-term mine threat and exhibiting high-risk behaviours around EO

-When conducted well, participatory approaches can mobilise the community, including children, through locally acceptable modes of communication.
+Participatory approaches are especially important for settled communities facing a long-term mine threat and exhibiting high-risk behaviours around EO children, through locally acceptable modes of communication.
 However, they require highly skilled and well-trained staff and significant human and financial investments by programme donors and supporters.